-The Nevada State Apartment Association (NVSAA) is a non-profit organization who provides the Nevada multihousing industry with legislative support, education and community outreach to benefit our membership and the communities we serve.
+The Nevada State Apartment Association (NVSAA) is a not-for-profit organization who provides the Nevada multihousing industry with legislative support, education and community outreach to benefit our membership and the communities we serve.
 The NVSAA is devoted to supporting the diversity, integrity and ever-changing environment of the multifamily industry.
 We are devoted to you.

 IT'S ABOUT TEAMWORK